 In 2011, GUIDE was selected as one of 41 statewide providers to participate in the Georgia Alcohol Prevention Project (APP).
 Locally, GUIDE is focusing on the goal of reducing access to alcohol and binge drinking among 9-20 year olds in Gwinnett County.
 The Gwinnett Alcohol Prevention Project group (GAPP) is made up of volunteers who assist us in planning, implementing and evaluating strategies.
 These include adults representing various sectors of the community and our Youth Advisory Board.
 Our Youth Advisory Board, along with Gwinnett Youth Action Teams, provide a youth voice in all aspects of our project and assures that we include youth-friendly strategies.
 Peer-to-peer activities have been shown to make the greatest impact on changing actual behaviors.

 Retail availability refers to alcohol being sold to anyone under 21.
-We address this with the following strategies: compliance checks (funded by DFC and APP), distribution of warning signs to alcohol establishments, strengthening administrative penalties, advocating for mandatory handler’s permits, training for all employees who serve and/or handle alcohol and advocating for an increase in the state’s alcohol excise tax.
+We address this with the following strategies: compliance checks (funded by DFC and APP), distribution of warning signs and information about checking identification to alcohol establishments, strengthening administrative penalties, advocating for mandatory handler’s permits, training for all employees who serve and/or handle alcohol and advocating for an increase in the state’s alcohol excise tax.

 In Gwinnett, youth believe that most teens drink, and adults think that most parents let their kids drink.
 Local data shows that neither is true.
 Since social norms often drive behaviors, our positive social norms campaigns aim to correct the misperceptions of these norms.
 GUIDE is currently working on data-driven social norms campaigns to address these concerns within Gwinnett County and the local school system.